FAQ

 What if a future owner doesn't want EV charging? ▾

-The Mesh Edge is passive when no EV is connected.
+The Mesh Leaf is passive when no EV is connected.
 There is no obligation for unit owners to connect a charger.
-The Hub simply has fewer devices to manage, which is fine.
+The Core simply has fewer devices to manage, which is fine.

 For Unit Owners